junlabucsd/mm3/docs/Setting-up-.yaml-file.md

 # Setting up .yaml file

 This is a guide for editing the .yaml file prior to analysis.
 The .yaml file contains information about the location of the images, and where to save output data.
-It also contains parameters related to the size of the growth channels.
+It also contains parameters related to the size of the growth channels (to aid in channel locating) and segmentation.
 There has been an effort to reduce the number of hardcoded parameters in the mm3 scripts, and instead load them from the parameters file.
 It is thus very important to fill out the parameters file correctly.
 The script itself is also commented with descriptions of the parameters.

 Not all parameters are used in all scripts, and this can lead to confusing results.
 An effort here is made to indicate what scripts use which parameters.